mui/material-ui/docs/src/pages/components/modal/modal.md

 {{"demo": "pages/components/modal/SimpleModal.js"}}

-Notice that you can disable the blue outline with the `outline: 0` CSS property.
+Notice that you can disable the outline (often blue or gold) with the `outline: 0` CSS property.

 ## Performance